CodingForEverybody/rocketman/README.md

 View the production website at [rocketman.learnwagtail.com](http://rocketman.learnwagtail.com)

+View the course at [https://learnwagtail.com/wagtail-for-beginners/](https://learnwagtail.com/wagtail-for-beginners/)

-> The purpose of this repository is to provide code support form the Wagtail for Beginners course.
+> The purpose of this repository is to provide code support form the [Wagtail for Beginners course](https://learnwagtail.com/wagtail-for-beginners/).

 ## Installation
 There are several installation methods.
 For local development, you have three main options that are used in this course: